xiaoyan07/xiaoyan07.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Postdoctoral Fellow in the Department of Land Surveying and Geo-Informatics (LSGI) at The Hong Kong Polytechnic University (PolyU), affiliated with the JC STEM Lab of Earth Observations and the Research Centre for Artificial Intelligence in Geomatics.
+I am currently a Postdoctoral Fellow in the Department of Land Surveying and Geo-Informatics (LSGI) at The Hong Kong Polytechnic University (PolyU), affiliated with the JC STEM Lab of Earth Observations and the Research Centre for Artificial Intelligence in Geomatics (Lab Head: [Prof. Qihao Weng](https://scholar.google.com/citations?user=SbbCxE8AAAAJ&hl=zh-CN)).
 I received my Ph.D. and M.E. degrees from Wuhan University in 2022 and 2019, respectively, under the supervision of [Prof. Yanfei Zhong](http://rsidea.whu.edu.cn/zhongyanfei.htm) and [Prof. Liangpei Zhang](http://www.lmars.whu.edu.cn/prof_web/zhangliangpei/rs/index.html).

-My current research interests include high resolution remote sensing imagery understanding, multimodal remote sensing data fusion, analysis and application.
+My research started in the interdisciplinary field of remote sensing science, medical science, and artificial intelligence, focusing on intelligent interpretation of linear objects: roads in remote sensing imagery, and bile ducts, endoscopic images in medical imaging.
+Currently, my research focus is on multimodal remote sensing data fusion, analysis, and application, serving disaster emergency response.

 # 🎉 News